| Title: | Twang Causal Mediation Modeling via Weighting |

 The actual effects |

-raises and error if the data contains.
+check_missing raises an error if the data contains

 NA or NAN values.